-· State constitutions protecting voting rights for blacks included those of Delaware (1776), Maryland (1776), New Hampshire (1784), and New York (1777).
+· In some states, blacks were voting well before 1965.
+State constitutions protecting voting rights for blacks included those of Delaware (1776), Maryland (1776), New Hampshire (1784), and New York (1777).
 (Constitution signer Rufus King declared that in New York, “a citizen of color was entitled to all the privileges of a citizen. . . . [and] entitled to vote.”)
 Pennsylvania also extended such rights in her 1776 constitution, as did Massachusetts in her 1780 constitution.

 · Between 1775 and 1807, the state constitution Of New Jersey permitted all persons worth over fifty pounds to vote.
 Free blacks and single women were technically enfranchised under this provision.
 In 1870 the 15th Amendment was passed that gave former slaves the right to vote.
 It was education and the ability to read that advanced voting rights proving the importance of a good education.